zacharee/MiddleClick-Sonoma/README.md

 <p align="right">

-`In Safari` · middleclicking on a link opens it in background
+`In Safari` · middleclicking on a link opens it in the background as a new tab

 </p>